What is VoIP

 The traditional PSTN Network

-• The sending computer chops data into small packets, with an address on each one telling the network devices where to send them.
+• The sending computer chops your voice into small packets, with an address on each one telling the network devices where to send them.

 • The sending computer sends the packet to a nearby router and forgets about it.
 The nearby router send the packet to another router that is closer to the recipient computer.
 That router sends the packet along to another, even closer router, and so on.